1271 Avenue of the Americas: Construction

 By November 1957, the excavations were largely complete; the Rockefeller Foundation had leased offices and two tenants had expanded their lease commitments.
 Rockefeller Center Inc. chairman Nelson Rockefeller and Time Inc. president Roy E. Larsen announced details of the design the same month.
 Construction on the Time-Life Building's superstructure started in April 1958.
-That August, the Equitable Life Assurance Society loaned the project's developers $50 million.
+That August, the Equitable Life Assurance Society lent the project's developers $50 million.
 At the time, it was the largest-ever financing on a single real-estate parcel.
 The structure topped out in November of that year.
 The next April, Time Inc. sublet six of the 21 floors under its control.
 The building was 92 percent leased by then, including the space that was being sublet.
 The Time-Life Building's cornerstone was laid in June 1959, at the southeast corner of the building, after the superstructure had been completed.